Love Drones, Noam Dorr

 Pre-order only.
 Available July 2019.

-In Love Drones, Noam Dorr explores the decidedly strange experience of a century-old war driven in part by cutting-edge technology.
-Born and raised on a Kibbutz in Israel, Dorr served a compulsory military term as an intelligence analyst, tapped because of his interest in pattern recognition.
-This obsession is reflected in the book with sectional essays laid out according to the number of bombs exploded, a meditation on drones (sound, Predator, bee), oranges concealing grenades, a catalog of various guns, and more.
+In Love Drones, Noam Dorr explores the troubling relationship between our desire for intimacy and the world of military action, state violence, and intelligence surveillance.
+Born and raised on a Kibbutz in Israel, Dorr served a compulsory military term as an intelligence analyst, tapped for his skill with translation.
+This is reflected in the book with form-bending interwoven essays that retrace the fragments of a bomb that never explodes, grenades concealed as oranges, and drones that are simultaneously sound, insect, and lethal aircraft—essays searching for human connection within a landscape of violent conflict.
 It is a deeply intimate and unsettling book.

 Noam Dorr's work has appeared in Gulf Coast, Seneca Review, Passages North, and other places.
 His essay, "Love Drones," won the Gulf Coast Essay Prize and was a notable essay in the Best American Essays 2016.
 Born and raised in Kibbutz Givat Haim, Israel, he is a former Fulbright scholar, and received his MFA in Creative Writing from the University of Arizona.
 Dorr is currently a doctoral candidate in the Literature and Creative Writing Ph.D. program at the University of Utah and the nonfiction editor at Quarterly West.